Talei Holmes

-Talei Holmes (born 23 March 2000) is an Australian rugby league footballer who plays for the St George Illawarra Dragons in the NRL Women's Premiership and the Cronulla-Sutherland Sharks in the NSWRL Women's Premiership.
+Talei Holmes (born 23 March 2000) is an Australian rugby league footballer who plays for the Cronulla Sharks in the NRL Women's Premiership and the Cronulla-Sutherland Sharks in the NSWRL Women's Premiership.

-Primarily a er, she is a Fiji representative.
+Primarily a er, she is captain of Fiji.

 Background

 Holmes was born in Sutherland, New South Wales and played her junior rugby league for Cronulla-Caringbah.
 She is of Fijian descent.

 Playing career

 In 2017 and 2018, Holmes played for the Cronulla-Sutherland Sharks in the Tarsha Gale Cup, winning a premiership with the team in 2018.